simi2426/R-overview/README.md

 ```
 `geom_boxplot()` this adds a boxplot over the violin plot, which makes it easier to visualize quintiles, etc.

+'%>%' is part of the dplyr package, and is sort of the "parentheses" of R. It is very helpful to chain multiple functions together.

 We leave the x argument empty because we are only measuring one variable, which is the carat.
 We can measure multiple violin plots against each other as well.